 The Last Slice

-Carefully weigh each ingredient’s placement by thinking of the final product.
+For your next pizza, carefully weigh each ingredient’s placement by thinking of the final product.
 You do not want a burnt or soggy pizza.

 Make sure to visualize how the pizza will come out of the oven.
-Will it still be attractive if the cheese covers the pizza?

 Or should you put all the meat and vegetables on top?
 You will know the answer to these questions based on time and personal preferences.